 You can customize the ad label to match your site’s style or requirements.
 Simply enter your preferred text to maintain a consistent and compliant ad labeling strategy.

-Allow HTML
+Allow HTML in ad labels

 The input field supports HTML, allowing you to add links or apply custom formatting to align with your website’s design.